SAMA7D65 Curiosity Board - Getting Started Guide for MPLAB® Harmony v3

 Back to Top

-Start the TCP Client on the PC by running the following command:
+Start the TCP Client iPerf in the Command Prompt by running the following command:

 Information

-Note that the IP address used should match the IP address recorded in Step 7.3.
+Note that the IP address used must match the IP address recorded in Step 7.4.

 This will test the performance of the network transfers between the PC and the SAMA7D65 Curiosity Board.

-The TCP Client terminal should show the results of the test:
+The TCP Client terminal will show the results of the test:

 Back to Top

-Go to the TCP Server terminal and confirm the test executed.
+Come back to the SAMA7D65 serial terminal and confirm the test results:

 Back to Top